yuvalot/htm.core/README.md

 1) Prerequisites: install the following python packages:
 	  `python -m ensurepip --upgrade`
       `python -m pip install setuptools packaging`
+	  The remaining packages will be installed within the build.

 2) At a command prompt, `cd` to the root directory of this repository.